Templates - Users (Inquiries and Complaints)

 Static or buzzing heard while using the system

 If I could offer some beginning troubleshooting, two likely culprits that you may already be working on: Electromagnetic Interference (EMI) or interference on the selected channel.
 With all the new electrical wiring in the new building, EMI is a real possibility, such as some minor piece of the electrical work isn’t properly grounded.
-Here’s an FM troubleshooting resource
+Here’s an FM/RF troubleshooting resource

-Complaints-Asst.
-Listening System
+Complaints-Assistive Listening System

 Assistive listening system not working